-Next Virgin Galactic launch set as FAA probes Branson flight
+FAA bans Virgin Galactic launches while probing Branson trip

 CAPE CANAVERAL, Fla.
+(AP) — The Federal Aviation Administration said Thursday that Virgin Galactic cannot launch anyone into space again until an investigation is complete into a mishap that occurred during July’s flight with founder Richard Branson.

-(AP) — Virgin Galactic plans to launch three Italian researchers to the edge of space in a few weeks, even as its previous flight with founder Richard Branson is under investigation by the Federal Aviation Administration.
+The ban came as Virgin Galactic announced plans to launch three Italian researchers to the edge of space in a few weeks.

-The FAA said Thursday that the rocketship carrying Branson and five Virgin Galactic employees veered off course during its descent back to New Mexico on July 11.
-The deviation put the ship outside the Air Traffic Control clearance area.
+The FAA said the rocketship carrying Branson and five Virgin Galactic employees veered off course during its descent back to New Mexico on July 11.
+The deviation put the ship outside the air traffic control clearance area.

+The FAA is overseeing the probe; it’s responsible for protecting the public during commercial launches and reentries.
+Crew safety, on the other hand, is outside its jurisdiction.
+Virgin Galactic insisted Thursday that Branson and everyone else on board were never in any added danger.

+“Virgin Galactic may not return the SpaceShipTwo vehicle to flight until the FAA approves the final mishap investigation report or determines the issues related to the mishap do not affect public safety,” the FAA said in a statement.

 Virgin Galactic acknowledged the space plane dropped below the protected airspace for one minute and 41 seconds.
 The spacecraft’s free-flying portion of the up-and-down flight lasted about 15 minutes and reached an altitude of 53.5 miles (86 kilometers).